alterway/formations/cours/openstack/openstack-presentation-inside.en.md

 -   Mailing-lists
     - <http://lists.openstack.org/>

+### Upstream Training

+-   2 days training
+-   Learn how to become an OpenStack contributor
+-   Tools
+-   Processes
+-   Work and collaborate in an open way

 ### OpenStack Infra

 -   Team in charge of the OpenStack development infrastructure
 -   Works like the OpenStack developement teams and uses the same tools
--   Result: an entirely open source infrastructure, developed as such
+-   Result: Infrastructure as code **open source** <https://opensourceinfra.org/>
+-   Uses (hybrid) cloud
 -   Develops some tools:
     - Zuul
     - yaml2ical

 ### OpenStack Summit

--   Every 6 months
+-   Every 6 months at the middle of the development cycle
 -   In the USA until 2013, now between North America and Asia/Europe
--   A few dozens at the beginning to 6000 attendees today
+-   A few dozens at the beginning to thousands attendees today
 -   At the same time: conference (users, decision makers)and Forum (developers/operators, replaces part of the previous Design Summit)
 -   Defines the name of the next release: place/city near the Summit